 - · Other wireless systems or devices

-- · Computers
+- Computers

-- CD players
+- · CD players

-- Large LED panels
+- · Large LED panels

-- · Effects processors - 1.
-Press the SEL button to select a receiver channel. - 2.
-Perform a group scan on the receiver: SCAN > GROUP SCAN. - 3.
-Press SCAN to start the scan.
-SCANNING appears on the LCD during the scan. - 4.
-After the scan completes, the receiver displays the group with the most available frequencies.
-Press the flashing ENTER button to deploy frequencies to each receiver channel. - 5.
-Power on the ULXD transmitter. - 6.
-Press the sync button on the receiver. - 7.
-Align the IR windows until the receiver IR port illuminates red.
+- · Effects processors

+- 1. Press SEL to select a receiver channel.

+- 2. Perform a group scan on the receiver: SCAN > GROUP SCAN.

+- 3. Press SCAN.
+While the scan is running, SCANNING appears on the screen.

+- 4. When the scan is done, the receiver displays the group with the most available frequencies.
+Press the flashing ENTER button to deploy frequencies to each receiver channel.

+- 5. Power on the ULXD transmitter.

+- 6. Press the sync button on the receiver.

+- 7. Align the IR windows until the receiver IR port turns red.